Complexity analysis of Bayesian learning of high-dimensional DAG models and their equivalence classes: Mixing time bounds for model selection problems

 where $\TV{ \cdot }$ denotes the total variation distance which takes value in $[0, 1]$. \end{definition}

-\begin{remark} For an MCMC algorithm, if the mixing time of the sampling chain grows at most polynomially in the complexity parameters $n$ (sample size) and $p$ (number of variables), we say the algorithm or the chain is rapidly mixing. \end{remark}
+\begin{remark} We say an MCMC algorithm is rapidly mixing if its mixing time grows at most polynomially in the complexity parameters $n$ (sample size) and $p$ (number of variables).
+For most high-dimensional model selection problems, the size of $\Theta$ grows at least super-polynomially with $p$.
+For variable selection, which is probably the best-studied problem, \citet{yang2016computational} proved the rapid mixing of a random walk MH algorithm, and \citet{zhou2021dimension} showed that an informed MH algorithm can converge much faster and obtain a mixing time independent of $p$. \end{remark}

-Consider high-dimensional settings where $p = p(n)$ may grow with $n$.
-Let $\theta^* \in \Theta$ denote the true model.
-Note that the size of $\Theta$ often grows very quickly, and $\theta^*$ is also allowed to vary with $n$.
-Let $\bbP^*$ denote the probability measure corresponding to the true model.
-The following mode of consistency is particularly useful for high-dimensional analysis of Bayesian model selection~\citep{johnson2012bayesian, narisetty2014bayesian, cao2019posterior}.

-\begin{definition}[Strong selection consistency] A Bayesian model selection method is said to have strong selection consistency if $\post(\theta^*) \rightarrow 1$ in probability with respect to $\bbP^*$. \end{definition}

-\begin{remark} Observe that strong selection consistency is much stronger than pairwise consistency, which requires $\post(\theta) / \post(\theta^*) \rightarrow 0$ in probability for every $\theta \neq \theta^*$~\citep{moreno2010consistency}.
-The path method to be introduced in Section~\ref{sec:mix.path} enables us to derive strong selection consistency using only polynomial (in $p$) bounds for posterior probability ratios, when the size of $\Theta$ may grow (super-)exponentially fast. \end{remark}

-We will see shortly in Remark~\ref{rmk:equiv} that the mixing time analysis of an MH algorithm can be simplified if the strong selection consistency holds.